oVirt/ovirt-site/source/blog/2016-11-02-ovirt-provider-ovn.md

     systemctl enable ovirt-provider-ovn

+OVN central must be configured to listen to requests on appropriate ports:

+    ovn-sbctl set-connection ptcp:6642
+    ovn-nbctl set-connection ptcp:6641

 The provider can then be added to oVirt as an external network provider.
 In order to add a new provider, go to the External Providers section in the oVirt UI and click the Add button.